Dingle, Co. Kerry

 [These stones] were held in great reverence by the peasantry in the neighbourhood, who suppose that on them a peculiar kind of bell was once placed, by means of which alarm could be given to the inhabitants of the village…A boy once stole a stone from it.
 When he got home he began to swell till he would fill the whole house.
 He became too large to get out of his cabin.
 Soon his mother restored the charmed stone, and the boy instantly shrunk to his former size.11

 Another legend, still heard today, contends that whoever is able to climb out of the oratory through its small window will have his soul cleansed.
-Harbison quotes a 1758 letter which mentions a tradition that the nearby standing stone marks the tomb of a giant.12
+Harbison quotes a 1758 letter which mentions a tradition that the cross-slab marks the tomb of a giant.12

 In his meditation on Gallarus Oratory poet Seamus Heaney explores its entranceway as a metaphorical “door into the dark,” which is also the title of his collection of poems published in 1969.
 He enters this ancient space and senses a kinship with the monks who may have prayed there a millennium earlier.13